 Part 4a covered how Coliving can Magnify Advantages of Modern Living that include more comfortable living, more efficient social movements, and increasing the positive effects of weak ties.

-Finally, in Part 4b we’ll examine how Coliving can decrease the disadvantages of modern including political isolation, societal polarization, and curbing creativity.
+Finally, in Part 4b we’ll examine how Coliving can Decrease the Network’s Disadvantages including political isolation, societal polarization, and curbing creativity.
 We’ll also discuss how homogenous communities can affect Coliving and review strategies to ensure that Coliving companies create the best possible communities in today’s societies.

 How can Coliving be a force to reverse the frightening trends of political isolation and societal polarization?
 Should Coliving operators be responsible for creating diverse communities despite being more difficult to maintain?